jesseopdenbrouw/thuas-riscv/README.md

 ## Description

-This RISC-V microcontroller uses the RV32IM instruction set and the Zicsr, Zicntr, Zicond and Zba extensions.
+This RISC-V microcontroller uses the RV32IM instruction set and the Zicsr, Zicntr, Zicond, Zba and Zbs extensions.
 The microcontroller supports exceptions and interrupts. `ECALL`, `EBREAK` and `MRET` are supported. `WFI`, `FENCE` and `FENCE.I` act as no-operation